metio/terraform-provider-k8s/docs/data-sources/metal3_io_bare_metal_host_v1alpha1_manifest.md

 Required:

 - `level` (String) RAID level for the logical disk.
-The following levels are supported: 0;1;2;5;6;1+0;5+0;6+0.
+The following levels are supported: 0, 1, 2, 5, 6, 1+0, 5+0, 6+0 (drivers may support only some of them).

 Optional:

-- `controller` (String) The name of the RAID controller to use
+- `controller` (String) The name of the RAID controller to use.
 - `name` (String) Name of the volume.
 Should be unique within the Node.
-If not specified, volume name will be auto-generated.
+If not specified, the name will be auto-generated.
 - `number_of_physical_disks` (Number) Integer, number of physical disks to use for the logical disk.
 Defaults to minimum number of disks required for the particular RAID level.
-- `physical_disks` (List of String) Optional list of physical disk names to be used for the Hardware RAID volumes.
-The disk names are interpreted by the Hardware RAID controller, and the format is hardware specific.
+- `physical_disks` (List of String) Optional list of physical disk names to be used for the hardware RAID volumes.
+The disk names are interpreted by the hardware RAID controller, and the format is hardware specific.
-- `rotational` (Boolean) Select disks with only rotational or solid-state storage
+- `rotational` (Boolean) Select disks with only rotational (if set to true) or solid-state (if set to false) storage.
+By default, any disks can be picked.
-- `size_gibibytes` (Number) Size (Integer) of the logical disk to be created in GiB.
+- `size_gibibytes` (Number) Size of the logical disk to be created in GiB.
 If unspecified or set be 0, the maximum capacity of disk will be used for logical disk.

 <a id="nestedatt--spec--raid--software_raid_volumes"></a>